liveahero-wiki/liveahero-wiki.github.io/_charas/alphecca.md

 ## Notes

-- His full name is Alphecca Genma The 21st (アルフェッカ・ゲンマ21世）
+- His full name is Alphecca Gemma The 21st (アルフェッカ・ゲンマ21世）
+- Alphecca[https://en.wikipedia.org/wiki/Alpha_Coronae_Borealis] is the official name of the brightest star in the constellation of Corona Borealis (Alpha Corona Borealis), Alphecca is Arabic, short for نير الفكّة nayyir al-fakka "the bright (star) of the broken (ring of stars)"
+- Gemma ,another name for Alpha Corona Borealis, is latin for jewel
+- His Skill name is from Danish language:
+  - Skråstreg : literally Slash
+  - Kungens Ansvar : Kungens (The king's) Ansvar (Responsibility)
+  - Helig Flammerei : Helig (Holy) Flammerei (presumably flames which is flammer)